-For most video standards available in the world, the projector automatically detects the incoming horizontal and vertical frequencies and sets the projector's processing of this signal to the corresponding standard.
+The projector automatically detects the incoming horizontal and vertical frequencies and sets the projector processing of this signal to the corresponding standard.
 The current video standard name appears in the Video Options submenu, and includes an "A" if it is auto-detected.
 Press ENTER to view or select a different video standard from those available to the projector-any that are disabled have frequency characteristics that differ from those of the incoming signal.
 Selecting a specific standard forces the projector to process the signal according to this standard.
 NOTE: Best results are obtained with defined channels.
 Otherwise, switching from one video source to another can sometimes cause slight disturbances in the display, indicating that the Auto function is struggling.
 Recover by briefly selecting a different video standard, then going back.